Can babies wear sunscreen

 outside in the sun.

-Babies older under 1 year should use sunscreen liberally, ideally an
+Babies older than one year should use sunscreen liberally, ideally an

 SPF50 version designed specifically for babies or toddlers.
 Do a patch test